fbpx

 • Food Coloring: I use AmeriColor gel food coloring in Violet, Soft Pink, and Wedgewood.
 Gel food coloring results in speckled eggs.
 For smoother more evenly-colored eggs, use liquid food coloring instead.

-• Hard Boiled Eggs: I use large eggs, but feel free to use medium eggs instead.
+• Soft Boiled Eggs: I use large eggs, but feel free to use medium eggs instead.
 Some Italian Easter bread recipes call for uncooked eggs, as they cook in the oven.
 But when I’ve experimented with raw eggs in the bread, they ended up baking to the texture of soft-boiled eggs.

 Traditional Italian Easter bread with a purple Easter egg in the middle.